 2. The variation of disease that occurs across patients

 For example, not every patient with Wolfram syndrome has exactly the same disease.
 Some patients develop diabetes earlier and some patients develop optic atrophy slower than others.
 We need to understand the root cause of the natural variation.
 This is crucial for developing personalized medicine.
+3. Deliver new therapies to patients

 We need to deliver new therapies to patients.
 It is often challenging to get the best therapies to patients for many reasons.
 A patient may not afford the best therapy or may not have a doctor who knows the best therapy.
 We need to raise awareness of this issue.
 I believe that patient family-physician-scientist partnerships will play an important role in resolving this issue.